melsadany/polygenic-signatures-of-psychiatric-drug-response/doc/README.md

 * Develop a new word embedding space that captures the subjective experience of taking psychoactive medication and uses it to improve personalized drug recommendations.

 *Hypothesis*

+This study is based on the following hypotheses:

+* Integration of whole-genome genotype information and eQTL data is sufficient enough to predict gene expression in different brain tissue, which could be integrated with transcriptional perturbation assays to predict personalized drug response.

+* Integration of high-resolution brain gene expression data with drug perturbation signatures can efficiently provide a gradient of drug activity in the brain.
+The drug gradient is hypothesized to be equivalent to anticipated effects in specific brain regions, that could be related to drug side effects.

+* Psychoactive medications are more likely to cause different experiences that could not be captured by objective measures.
+We are hypothesizing that there is a highly similar subjective experiences among patients taking the same drug, and could not be measured through the first two approaches.

 ### **2. Literature Review**

 *overview of pharmacogenomics and personalized medicine*

+Pharmacogenomics, also known as pharmacogenetics, is the branch of science that looks at how a person's genes influence how they react to pharmaceuticals.
+Its long-term objective is to assist physicians in choosing the medications and dosages that are ideal for every patient.
+It falls under the category of precision medicine, which tries to treat every patient uniquely.

+Pharmacogenomics, a rapidly developing field in personalized medicine, aims to elucidate how variations in genes can affect a patient's response to drugs.
+The influence of genes on drug metabolism and efficacy is well-established, as they encode for enzymes and proteins responsible for the breakdown and uptake of medications in the body.

+Of particular interest are genes that encode for enzymes involved in drug metabolism, such as CYP2D6, which acts on a quarter of all prescription drugs.
+Multiple variations of this gene exist, with some individuals having multiple copies of it.
+These genetic variations can result in differences in enzyme activity, with some variants leading to a hyperactive enzyme that metabolizes drugs at a faster rate than normal.
+This can result in drug overdose, particularly in the case of codeine, which is metabolized by CYP2D6 to produce its active form, morphine.
+Conversely, some variants of CYP2D6 produce an enzyme that is non-functional or less active, leading to reduced or absent drug efficacy.

+Therefore, understanding the impact of genetic variations on drug response is crucial in ensuring safe and effective drug therapy.
+Pharmacogenomics provides a valuable tool for predicting drug response based on an individual's genetic makeup, enabling personalized medicine approaches for improved patient outcomes.

 *prev studies on drug response and pharmacogenomics*